 COX acknowledges the traditional custodians of the land and waters of Australia.

-Today, we are one of the largest architectural practices in Australasia.
-Working across the globe on projects of international significance, our team brings experience and enthusiasm to every new project and client.
+Today we work across Australasia and the globe on projects of international significance.
+Our team brings experience and enthusiasm to every new project and client.
 Our projects demonstrate a dedication to research as well as an ability to work with clients to deliver successful design solutions on time and budget.

 What we bring to our work transcends design.
 Our innovative technology and structural design solutions place emphasis and value on the design of core elements.
 Our structures designed as destinations to bring people together to share experiences that are unique to their time and place.